ricardoquesada/unijoysticle2/docs/user_guide.md

 ## Power on

-The Unijoysticle 2 can be powered either with:
+The Unijoysticle 2 can be powered by three different ways:

+- Self powered: If you have a [powerful enough power supply][power_supply] for the Commodore then the Unijoysticle can be self-powered (recommended!).

 - USB: Connect a USB-micro cable into the ESP32 mini kit module.
-  - If powered from a computer, it is great for debugging since you can see the console
+  - If powered from a computer, it is great for debugging since you can see the console.

 - Power Jack Barrel with a 5V+ / ~250mA
   - Self-powered in case you connect it to the C64/C128 datasette port.
   - Polarity: positive polarity (tip=+5v, sleeve=0v)

-It is safe to plug both the USB and Jack Barrel at the same time, but that won't give you any additional benefit.
+It is safe to plug the three of them at the same time, but that won't give you any additional benefit.

-**IMPORTANT**: If the Unijoysticle is plugged-in into the Commodore, but it is not powered on, it might generate noise in the Joystick lines.
-Since the joystick lines are also shared by the keyboard, it might be possible that certain keys might not work.
-See: https://gitlab.com/ricardoquesada/unijoysticle2/issues/8

 ## Booting